cksystemsteaching/selfie/README.md

 Let us go back to our last three examples and analyze the situation with that information in mind.
 Compiling selfie on *HW* takes around 1.1 billion instructions including `ecall` instructions, but without counting the number of instructions that are executed as consequence of executing those `ecall` instructions.
 That number is exposed when compiling selfie on *OS* and in turn *OS* on *HW*.
 Then, the output of selfie shows that it took around 0.8 billion instructions to execute *OS*, which is exactly the overhead over just compiling selfie on *HW*.
 Similarly, compiling selfie on *OS* with *VMM* running in between *OS* and *HW* shows that it takes another 0.8 billion instructions to execute *VMM*.

-While it is fair to say that most of the 0.8 billion instructions for executing *OS*, and *VMM*, implement system functionality such as reading from and writing to files, and are thus *not* overhead, some of those instructions could be avoided, if we were to combine the code for compiling selfie with the *OS* code, for example, and then run that combined code directly on *HW*.
-In particular, we would avoid the code for isolating the execution of selfie as an *app* on *OS* from the execution of *OS*, which includes the code for context switching.
-However, isolation including context switching can be implemented efficiently, also in selfie, and is therefore worth doing.
+While it is fair to say that most of the 0.8 billion instructions for executing *OS*, as well as *VMM*, implement system functionality such as reading from and writing to files, and are thus *not* overhead, some of those instructions could be avoided if we were to combine the code for compiling selfie with the *OS* code, for example, and then run that combined code directly on *HW*.
+This way we would avoid the code for isolating the execution of selfie as an *app* on *OS* from the execution of *OS*, in particular the code for context switching and memory management.
+However, that code can be implemented efficiently, also in selfie, and is therefore worth doing.
+While measuring its overhead is tricky, we can at least approximate it by

 > Isolation